Atom Landscape Overview

 - draft-snell-atompub-link-extensions: Atom Syndication Format Link Extensions defines extensions to the Atom Syndication Format link and content elements that may be used to express additional metadata about linked resources.

-- draft-sayre-atompub-protocol-seek presents a set of URI parameters used identify segments of an Atom Publishing Protocol feed.
+- draft-sayre-atompub-protocol-seek: Feed Seek for the Atom Publishing Protocol presents a set of URI parameters used identify segments of an Atom Publishing Protocol feed.
 It also presents a syntax for declaring the placement of those parameters in a URI.

 my goal is to keep this collection of Atom-related specifications and standardization activities up-to-date and announce any changes to it on my blog, so if any of the information looks outdated, or something is missing, please let me know! thanks!